Madresfield CE Primary School Curriculum Statement

 Children learn to keep themselves safe through our detailed and rigorous curriculum for Personal, Social and Health Education and through Forest School.

-We are very busy at Madresfield but ensure that every day, all children practise the fundamentals of handwriting, creative writing, mathematics, reading, multiplication tables and keeping fit and healthy.
+We are very busy at Madresfield but ensure that every day take part in Collective Worship and practise the fundamentals of handwriting, creative writing, mathematics, reading, multiplication tables and keeping fit and healthy.

 What does your child learn at school each day?
 Find information about our curriculum subjects here.